HP-network/HP-network/README.md

 Hi Im HPnetwork.

 You can call me HP.

-I am the owner of mc.hpnetwork.top(a MinecraftSerevr) Nice You Meet You.
+I am the owner of mc.hpnetwork.top(a MinecraftServer)

+Nice You Meet You.